 Developing and implementing an effective strategy for dealing with media enquiries and tracking media worthy content

 Interacting with industry to optimise the support and sponsorship of SCTS-led educational, research and audit projects

-In view of this, the SCTS are seeking expressions of interest from Consultant Cardiothoracic Surgeons to become Co-chair of the Communications Sub-Committee, which will be an excellent opportunity for continued professional development and for the individual to make a difference nationally.
-It is essential that anyone applying to become Co-chair of the Sub-Committee is a member of the SCTS.
+Interacting with the Business Development Leads to promote and integrate fund raising activities.

+Working with the Chairs of different committees to showcase their achievements and act as a facilitator to disseminate relevant matters.

+Engage with patients and public and be an active facilitators in the Friends of SCTS

 The post has a 3-year tenure, with the potential for a 1-year extension.

-Informal discussions may be held with Simon Kendall (SCTS President), Rajesh Shah (SCTS President Elect) and Narain Moorjani (SCTS Honorary Secretary).
+Informal discussions may be held with Aman S Coonar (SCTS President), Prof Enoch Akowuah (SCTS President Elect), Doug West (SCTS Honorary Secretary) and Sri Rathinam (SCTS Communication Secretary).

-Interested members should submit a brief CV and a completed application form to Isabelle Ferner (isabelle@scts.org).
-The closing date for applications is the 30th June 2021.
+Interested members should submit a brief CV and a completed application form to Nadia Little (nadia@scts.org).
+The closing date for applications is the 31th December 2025.